 THE EQUAL ACCESS TO ABORTION COVERAGE

-The EACH Woman Act makes a meaningful policy change for women and their families, creating two important standards for reproductive health:
+The EACH Act would have a significant impact on abortion care for people and families who are working to make ends meet, creating two important standards for reproductive health:

-- First, it sets up the federal government as a standard-bearer, ensuring that every woman who receives care or insurance through the federal government will have coverage for abortion services.
-The EACH Woman Act restores abortion coverage to those:
+First, it sets up the federal government as a standard-bearer, ensuring that every person who receives care or insurance through the federal government will have coverage for abortion services.
+The EACH Act restores abortion coverage to those:

 - enrolled in a government health insurance plan (i.e., Medicaid, Medicare), including those who live in the District of Columbia;